Red Hen Publications

 • • • •

 However, on another occasion; Remus also unhesitatingly backs up Sirius Black’s story that his younger brother had joined the DEs and been murdered on Voldemort’s orders when he got cold feet and wanted out.
-Remus backed it up, complete with the touching detail of Regulus only having managed to evade the DEs for less than a week before he was killed.
+Remus not only backed it up, but added the touching detail of Regulus only having managed to evade the DEs for less than a week before he was killed.

 Except that anyone who has read chapter 10 of DHs and now knows the official story on the death of Regulus Black is aware that Sirius’s whole account of the affair is a complete fabrication.
 It never happened.
 Voldemort never ordered Regulus’s death.
 Reggie never ran off dodging DEs.
 The DEs never killed him.